rhpit/manageiq-cli/doc/source/configuration.rst

     INFO:  * Description: Default Zone
     INFO: --------------------------------------------------

-If your settings are incorrect, you will see the an error (please update your settings with the correct setting before proceeding).
+If your settings are incorrect, you will see the an error such as:
-The following is an example of incorrect credentials:

 .. code-block:: bash
     :linenos: